elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.pr} The hostile collapse of the tower, the mountain, __the lighthouse stops to hesitate by the trigger's edge__.
+- {:.pr} The hostile collapse of the tower, the mountain, the lighthouse stops to hesitate on the edge of the click.
-- A necklace of __convenient__ pearls no longer numbs the anxiety
+- A necklace of favorable pearls no longer numbs the anxiety
 - {:.pr} Sprawling apostrophes come to life in the distance, like cataclysms
 - Silence already poisons every fiber
 - Half-swallowed hieroglyphic gestures signal